sylwiamolitor/Java17RESTPostgreSQLSpringApp/README.md

 ## General Information
 This project was created to test the capabilities of Spring, Spring Security and PostgreSQL - especially JPA.
 OpenAPI allows to describe, consume and visualize RESTful web services.
+React is responsible for the appearance of the application

 ## Technologies Used
-Java, Spring, PostgreSQL, Docker, OpenAPI, Spring Security.
+Java, Spring, PostgreSQL, Docker, OpenAPI, Spring Security, React

 ## Features
 - Adding student,